 Agent mesh architectures refer to networks of interconnected AI agents working together across different departments.
 Instead of isolated AI tools focusing only on sales tasks, multiple agents handle activities in sales, marketing, support, and operations while communicating and sharing information.

 Verticalized agent stacks are groups of AI agents designed for specific industries.
 These agents are trained on data, terminology, and rules unique to areas such as healthcare, finance, or manufacturing.
-This approach allows organizations to deploy AI agents better aligned with their industry's needs and compliance requirements.
+This approach allows organizations to deploy intelligent solutions better aligned with their industry's needs and compliance requirements.

 Enterprise AI governance frameworks provide oversight, transparency, and accountability when using AI agents in business operations.
 These frameworks include audit logs, access controls, explainable decision-making, and compliance monitoring to help organizations manage risk and maintain control over autonomous workflows.